At World Cancer Research Fund, we fund research that looks at the effects of diet, weight, nutrition and physical activity on cancer prevention

 Our grant programme has been running since 1991.
 In that time we have funded more than £100 million of research, and have had a real impact on preventing cancer and improving the lives of cancer survivors.

 Our grant programme accepts applications from anywhere in the world except the Americas (North America, Central America including the Caribbean, and South America), which has its own programme.
-You can browse all our ongoing and completed research projects.

 We receive no funding from any government for this research.
 In fact, the majority of our money comes from public donations via our network of cancer prevention charities: World Cancer Research Fund in the UK and Wereld Kanker Onderzoek Fonds in the Netherlands.
 WCRF International manages these funds and allocates them to research projects.